 Failure to anticipate this could result in things such as broken strings and overlapping text, which are far from ideal when you’re trying to entice new customers with your offering.

 A final err of caution would be to avoid custom fonts on your site.
-Often these customised fonts are not easily translatable and can cause unnecessary difficulty when going multilingual.
+Often these customized fonts are not easily translatable and can cause unnecessary difficulty when going multilingual.

 #3 Not Considering Cultural Context